Paulin Święcicki

 A fan of Taras Shevchenko's poetry since his student years, Święcicki became one of the first to translate his poems to Polish language.
 Already in 1864 Święcicki started working for the local Ukrainian Theatre.
 He wrote numerous Ukrainian-language fables and dramas.
-He also tried to fill in the cultural gap in Ukrainian culture by translating to that language many foreign screenplays, notably Shakespeare's Hamlet and Józef Korzeniowski's (1797-1863) play Cyganie (Gypsies).
+He also tried to fill in the cultural gap in Ukrainian culture by translating to that language many foreign screenplays, notably Shakespeare's Hamlet and Józef Korzeniowski's (1797–1863) play Cyganie (Gypsies).

 Also in 1864 he founded the Sioło journal.
 A social, literary and historical magazine, Sioło was published in both Polish and Ukrainian.
 The journal promoted the idea of Polish-Ukrainian cooperation, promotion of Ukrainian culture and fight for freedom of the Ukrainians (whose culture and language were at that time considered by the tsarist authorities to be Lesser Russian, that is but a sub-group of the Russian nation).
 The magazine also published also historical documents, notably the Nestor's Chronicle.
 Although Sioło existed only for four years (until 1867), it was highly influential in promotion of Ukrainian national revival, notably among the intelligentsia of Lwów, at that time one of the major academic centres of Central Europe.

 In later years he published three novels in both Polish and Ukrainian versions: Przed laty, Opowieści stepowe and Wspomnienia.
 According to Serhiy Yefremov, Święcicki's treatise on Ukrainian literature in 19th century is considered to be the first review of modern Ukrainian language literature.
 However, it were his Ukrainian language fables that earned him his name in contemporary literature.

-In 1869 Święcicki became an instructor of Ukrainian (Ruthenian) language in Lviv Academic Gymnasium.
+In 1869 Święcicki became an instructor of Middle Ukrainian (Ruthenian) language in Lviv Academic Gymnasium.